Health & Wellness

 It’s normal for a little drool to appear when you’re giving your dog a treat.
 But there are some mild-to-more-severe reasons behind excessive slobber that you should know about.

-Depending on the bite, small amounts of eggplant are generally safe for dogs.
-Just know that some parts of the vegetable are toxic to pups.
+Small amounts of raw and cooked eggplant are generally safe for dogs, but some parts of the vegetable are toxic to pups.
+Learn more.

 Hydrocephalus is a life-threatening condition if left undiagnosed and untreated.
 Learn the symptoms of this condition so you can get your pup help if they start showing signs.

-Bladder stones means clumps of minerals have stuck together to form solid stones in your pup’s bladder.
-Here’s how to remove and prevent bladder stones in dogs.
+Bladder stones are clumps of minerals that have formed in your pup’s bladder.
+Here’s how to treat and prevent bladder stones in dogs.

 If your dog has trouble keeping their food down and therefore seems super hungry, you’ll want to find out how megaesophagus could be contributing to their discomfort.